-Outstanding Hindu shrines and other monument around the world
+Outstanding Hindu shrines and other monuments around the world

 Hinduism is ancient religion and part of Hindu shrines nowadays belong to archaeological monuments.
 Here are listed those monuments, which have been in more or less uninterrupted use since their construction.
 Monuments arranged by area and age.